 Cameron helps bring out the inner Artist in every being through 12 weeks of fun exercises.
 She believes that God loves artists, because whatever we do creatively, is an expression of God!

-P.S.
-Long after I’ve finished the book, one of my favourite daily practices remains the Morning Pages, which I’ve talked in more detail about, in 7 Daily Habits that Bring Results Immediately.
+Side note : Long after I’ve finished the book, one of my favourite journaling practices remains the Morning Pages.
+Which I’ve talked in more detail about, in 7 Journaling Ideas for Self-Healing.

 #4 – Anatomy of the Spirit by Caroline Myss